In the EU, time tracking is now a must – new ruling states

 By signing up, you agree to our terms and privacy policy.

-In other words, by allowing companies to track only overtime hours, employees are left in an unfavorable position.
-It becomes impossible for them to ensure that their fundamental rights, as well as the rights established in national legal acts, are complied with – or prove otherwise.
-Hence, the new requirements.
+By allowing companies to track only overtime hours, employees are left in an unfavorable position.
+It becomes impossible for them to ensure that their fundamental rights, as well as the rights established in national legal acts, are complied with—or prove otherwise.

-What does the new court ruling mean for EU companies?
+What does the court ruling mean for EU companies?

-The ruling came to force instantly and refers to all types of businesses and companies of all sizes that employ people in any of the EU 28 member states – including Great Britain, as long as it’s still in the Union.
+The ruling came into force instantly and refers to all types of businesses and companies of all sizes that employ people in any of the EU member states.

-What happens if an employer decides not to comply with the ruling?
+What happens if an employer decides not to comply with the EU time tracking law?

-For one, the company is at risk of getting sued.
-Employees who feel that their work time isn’t accurately tracked – meaning, they cannot be certain that their labor rights are respected – can take legal action against the company.
+For one, like Deutsche Bank, the company is at risk of getting sued.
+Employees who feel that their work time isn’t accurately tracked—meaning, they cannot be certain that their labor rights are respected—can take legal action against the company.

-And two – if there is a dispute between the employer and employee, the court will always take into account the worker’s position of weakness in the employment relationships.
-For example, if an employee states that he or she has worked 48 hours a week, while employer argues that it’s only been 30, it’s the employer’s responsibility to present proof in the court.
+And two—if there is a dispute between the employer and employee, the court will always take into account the worker’s position of weakness in the employment relationships.
+For example, if an employee states that he or she has worked 48 hours a week, while the employer argues that it’s only been 30, it’s the employer’s responsibility to present proof in the court.

 For these reasons, implementing work time tracking is in the company’s best interests.
 Not to mention that stats also show time tracking gives an instant 30% employee productivity boost, which in the long-term results in higher revenue.